Now Reading:

 This compound in Malugay, Makati bore witness to an important milestone in local history.
 It held both Red Ninja’s indie year-enders and the monthly Balian Ng Leeg metal/hardcore series.
 It’s where Fliptop culture found its home.
 It’s where the echoes of Sev’s Cafe rippled in Aloha Bar.

 It finally came to an end last Saturday at The Collective, Makati where B-Side held its ultimate gig to end all gigs.
-Like all memorable events in its past, the performers ranged from various genres – alternative rock to hip-hop.
+Like all memorable events in its past, the performers ranged from various genres—from alternative rock to hip-hop.
 Cheats, Bras Pas Pas Pas Pas, Bawal Clan, Ourselves the Elves, and Kapitan Kulam were among the acts that sent B-Side off.

 But chaos unfolded once the influx of attendees became uncontrollable.
-Windows smashed, graffitied walls tagged and bouncers outnumbered.
+Windows smashed, graffitied walls tagged, and bouncers outnumbered.
 An institution like B-Side did not deserve this finale.

-When we were teenagers, we all grow attached to one place that stays us forever.
+When we were teenagers, we all grow attached to one place that stays with us forever.
 That which will always be the Young Adult venue of our life story, without ever being cheesy.
 The one that will always be a part of something bigger than ourselves.

 For me, that one place was the local music hub in Makati’s B-Side.